Shin-okachimachi Station: Toei

 The station consists of an island platform serving two tracks.
 There are also two siding tracks between this station and Kuramae for trains starting and terminating at this station.

 Tsukuba Express

-In 2019, platform expansion works commenced to accommodate 8-car trains in the future.
+In 2019, platform expansion work commenced to accommodate 8-car trains in the future.

 History

-The station opened on December 12, 2000, when the Ōedo Line started operation.
-The services on the Tsukuba Express Line started on August 24, 2005.
+The station opened on 12 December 2000, when the Ōedo Line began operation.
+Service on the Tsukuba Express Line started on August 24 August 2005.